ibrahim0814/js-blockchain-builder/readme.md

 ## What is this?

-This is a repository containing Node scripts that allow you to build your own blockchain.
+This is a repository containing Node scripts that allow you to build your own blockchain from the terminal!
 It's meant to be used primarily as a tool to educate yourself or others about how blockchain technology operates.
 Feel free to explore the code, read the comments, and learn about the insanely cool world of blockchain tech!

 ## Usage